arangodb/arangojs/docs/Drivers/JS/Reference/Collection/CollectionManipulation.md

 ## collection.create

-`async collection.create([properties]): CollectionProperties`
+`async collection.create(options?): CollectionProperties`

-Creates a collection with the given _properties_ for this collection's name.
+Creates a collection with the given _options_ and this instance's name.

-This is a shorthand for calling `database.createCollection` with this collection's name and the given _properties_, but returning the collection properties instead of a new _Collection_ instance.
+This is a shorthand for calling `database.createCollection` with this collection's name and the given _options_, but returning the collection properties instead of a new _Collection_ instance.

 **Examples**